cubeslinger/FishItUp/README.md

-FishItUp! aims to track you fishing activities.
+FishItUp! is a RIFT addon that aims to track you fishing activities.

 How To Use:
 -----------